 You know the saying…”Necessity is the mother of invention?”
 Well, the other day I was creating a recipe for Chicken Salad and needed potato chips for the shot.
 I did not have potato chips, so I made my own.
 Of course, I did not just want to use a plain, old salted chip, but one with a little zing.
-So I grabbed my favorite seasoning blend from Kitchen Crafted, Bayou Catch ® BLND®.
+So I grabbed my favorite seasoning blend from Kitchen Crafted, Bayou Catch ® BLND® and made these tasty Homemade Cajun Potato Chips.
 Check your local grocery stores for availability.
 If you are local to Charlotte, you can find at Harris Teeter.
 These chips are perfection!!!

 I highly recommend using a mandoline to cut your potatoes…and USE the guard!
 Click here to purchase one similar to the one I used.
 Also…as I say in almost all of my recipe blogs…you need a cast iron pan…I used this one from Lodge!
 Also, you want to pull as much water out of the potato slices as you can before frying.
 This will not only prevent the oil from popping in your face, but will also create a super crispy chip (I will show you how to do this)!
 This recipe will make a nice snack for about four people.
 You can also store them in a paper bag to enjoy for a few days…who am I kidding…there will be none left over!

 Prepare your potatoes by slicing them on a mandoline.
 Try not to slice too thick or the chips will not be as crispy.
 The 3mm or 1/8″ setting works best.
 You can jump up and down a notch also, to create a variety.
 USE THE GUARD!!!
 I really mean this…I have many times thought I was an expert and did not need to use the guard…not a great idea, at all.